bouwew/adam/README.md

 ```

 With support for Plugs, including control.
-NOTE: a Plug will only be detected when it is configured with a unique Zone Name, each Plug must be in its own zone.
+NOTE: a Plug will only be correctly detected when it is configured with a unique Appliance name (Naam apparaat).
-Also, do not put a Plug and a Thermostat in the same zone.